bdunderscore/vrchat-scroll-calendar/Assets/000 bd_/ScrollEventCalendar/README-en.md

 The image loaded from the URL configured in the asset can be displayed using this asset in VRChat worlds.
 Any other redistribution or modification is forbidden.
+Please change the URL if you redistribute modified versions of this asset.

 === Credits ===